jeanyves-b/TestScalingo/README.md

 As mentioned on the documentation in order to optimise performances, we can create a server that will be reused for every call we make to the same API.
 This is covered with the struct GitHubClient wich contains a http client, the url to call for the API and the last response given.

+### Storing the github informations

-The API i called every 10 seconds to update the stored data or the update can be forced with a call to /getFilteredUpdated or /getAllUpdated.
+In order to avoid making a DDOS on the github API we store the received data and update it every 10 seconds or at every call to /getFilteredUpdated or /getAllUpdated.
 (The value of 10s is arbitrary and can be changed in gitHubAPICall.go line 24)

-### Storing the github informations

-In order to avoid making a DDOS on the github API we store the received data and update it regularily.

 #### Storing the informations as a map of [string]interface{}